The Australian health system

 - ensuring a safe food supply in Australia and New Zealand

-- managing and jointly funding public hospitals
+- managing and administering public hospitals

-- community health services
+- funding and managing community and mental health services

 - public dental clinics